AnyarInc/ascent-beta/README.md

 - **Built In Variable Tracking**: Easily record and output time history of integers, doubles, vectors, and even custom data types.
 - **ChaiScript Embedded Scripting Language**: Easily connect, initialize and run your modules from a powerful scripting engine.
 - **Eigen C++ Linear Algebra Library**: Ascent utilizes the mature Eigen library, providing straightforward matrix and vector handling.
-- **Easy To Begin!**: Only two classes (Ascent::Module and Ascent::Link) are required to solve most differential equations or systems.
+- **Easy To Begin!**: Only two classes (asc::Module and asc::Link) are required to solve most differential equations or systems.

 ### Building The Ascent Library
 - Clone Ascent